NativeScript/docs-v7/location.md

 ---
-nav-title: "Location"
+nav-title: Location in NativeScript
-title: "App: Location"
+title: Location
-description: "NativeScript Documentation: Location"
+description: How to work with geographical location data in NativeScript.
 position: 11
 ---

 # Location

-NativeScript location module uses an accuracy criteria approach to deliver locations.
-Which means that getting a location (or monitoring locations) is powered by the best appropriate location provider (for example if GPS signal is available and GPS provider is enabled then it will be used).
-However under some circumstances (for example GPS does not work indoor), device will use all available providers (Wi-Fi network or cell towers) to determine location.
-In all cases device will return the best possible location with a given accuracy.
-This approach does not limit the location monitoring only to a specific location provider, but works with all of them.
+The NativeScript location module uses an accuracy criteria approach to deliver geolocation.
+This means that getting (or monitoring) a location is powered by the most accurate location provider that is available (for example if GPS signal is available and the GPS provider is enabled, then it will be used; if GPS is not connected, the device falls back to other available providers such as Wi-Fi networks or cell towers).

+This approach does not limit location monitoring only to a specific location provider; it can still work with all of them.

-More information about location module can be found in [API-Ref](./ApiReference/location/location.md) and [How-to](./ApiReference/location/HOW-TO.md) pages.
+More information about the NativeScript location module can be found in the [API Reference](./ApiReference/location/location.md).
+You are advised to start with the [How-to](./ApiReference/location/HOW-TO.md) article.